A smooth, velvety vegan chocolate ganache, indulgent caramel and a shortbread tart base to make up this ‘Twix’ inspired dessert.

 A DELICIOUS shortbread tart base, softy chewy caramel filling, topped with a creamy, rich chocolate ganache.

-But back to this tart… It really is just to-die-for.
+It really is just to-die-for.
 How could the combination of shortbread, caramel and chocolate be anything but wonderful?

 I had, at first, planned to call it a Chocolate Caramel Tart but as soon as I took a bite into it, I thought “it’s like eating a Twix!” and that made me very happy.